YanikaD/FlameGuardDispatch/README.md

 In this part, provided a dashboard to present the chemical from the combustion in California. the component can be selected to filter the data.
 The data is represented in timeseries and spatial.
 ![Untitled design](https://github.com/YanikaD/FlameGuardDispatch/assets/42495494/617524f5-cf1c-4a5f-8f54-a2963d893c5b)

+This platform , we utilized or downloaded all datasets from open-source websites such as California government website and NASA-FIRMS.

 ## Solution

 ### 1. During-Fire events